Omarcito/indestructibleart.com/content/posts/2014-03-12-all-new-all-number-ones.md

 I was a possessed man with an iPad tonight. *Captain Marvel* # 1?
 Sure. *Avengers Undercover*?
 Sounds like a blast if I’m to believe what I heard about *Avengers Arena*.
 And *Secret Avengers* by Ales Kot?
 I’m cool enough for hipster Avengers comics.

-These are all of the All New, All Number 1 comics that Marvel put out this week and I bought them all.
-Let’s talk about comics, shall we?
+These are all of the All New, All Number 1 comics that Marvel put out this week and I bought them.

 *Avengers Undercover* # 1

-According to some sources, *Avengers Arena* was the book to watch out for when Marvel NOW spilled forth it’s ugly entrails upon the suspecting comic book reading populace at large.
+According to some sources, *Avengers Arena* was the book to watch out for when Marvel NOW spilled forth it’s ugly entrails upon the suspecting comic book reading populace at large way back when.
 Super powered teens killing each other?
 How did I miss this?
 Oh yeah, I’m this jaded comic book fan who has a hard time trying new super hero comics because, really, I own the *Planetary* omnibus and why wouldn’t I just pour over that a few more times before giving something new a try, huh?

 If *Avengers Arena* is anything like *Avengers Undercover*, I was asleep at the wheel, guys and gals. *Avengers Undercover* #1 is a great book.
 Right away we not only hit the ground running, but we are right up to speed with what came before.
 And now we get to watch some young heroes try and infiltrate the Masters Of Evil?
 Deal.

 Kev Walker’s art is great.
-Overlook the occassional panel where the scene looks cropped, and you got a look and feel matches up very well with a teen super hero book.
-Light and airy most times, but dark enough to match up with Dennis Hopeless’ black humor.
+Overlook the occassional panel where the scene looks cropped, and you got some art thats matches up very well with a teen super hero book.
+Light and airy most times, but dark enough to sync with Dennis Hopeless’ black humor.
 Hopeless keeps it fast and dense.
 He elegantly brings you up to speed while also getting you ready for the next step.
 Jean-Francois Beaulieu’s colors round it all out, setting the tone where it needs to be.

 Buy this book already.

 *Captain Marvel* # 1

 So this is Kelly Sue DeConnick’s *Captain Marvel*.
 It isn’t mind-blowingly amazing but isn’t awful either.
-Sometimes you need a first issue to feel like the last issue of something before you can really start.
-Which would mean that the second issue is really the first issue so this issue that I hold in my hands, it really isn’t the first issue, now is it?
-Although it feels a little bit like the last issue of a series, this is all about new beginnings.
-Sometimes you gotta say goodbye to one thing before you can say hello to another.

 Carol Danvers is many things, but most importantly, she is Captain Marvel.
 And now she’s in space.
-Coming off of a post-Infinity shawarma binge, Tony Stark is sending Captain Marvel into space to hang around for a little bit.
+Coming off of a post-Infinity shawarma binge, Tony Stark is sending Captain Marvel into that place where no one can here you scream so she can hang around for a little bit and make sure things are kosher.
 And she does that.
-Right there in the first couple of pages, she walks around one of those desert space bazaars that are required for your western space opera to be taken seriously.
-But before we get a chance to be all “Yes, Greedo..”, whisked away back into the past where we get to see Carol make up her mind that yeah, being a super hero in space, pretty kick ass.
-There’s the also the requisite, “hey, let’s have a 3 page super heroing that serves no real purpose other than to get our hero into some kind of wacky adventure.
-I mean, if maybe someone did in that 1 to 3 page super heroing scene, maybe that would have added some weight to the comic, but unless I’m seeing a C-list heroes head on a pike, you’re just wasting my time here.
+Right there in the first couple of pages, she walks around one of those desert space bazaars that are required in order for your western space opera to be taken seriously.
+But before we get a chance to be all “Yes, Greedo..”, the reader is whisked back into the past where we get to see Carol make up her mind that yeah, being a super hero in space is pretty kick ass so yeah, let's do it.
+There’s also the requisite, “hey, let’s have a 1-3 page super hero thing that serves no real purpose other than to get our hero into some kind of wacky adventure so everyone remembers that Captain Marvel is a super hero" type of adventure.
+If maybe someone died in that 1 to 3 page super heroing scene, that would have added some weight to the comic, but unless I’m seeing a C-list heroes head on a pike, you’re just wasting my time here.

 David Lopez Lopez's drawings are sharp.
 Reminds me of Pia Guerra’s work but with a few lee bees thrown on for good, sexy measure.
 Kelly Sue DeConnick lends this book a voice that is both cheeky and daring at the same time, which is perfect for the character of Carol Danvers.
 The cold open at the space bazaar ends kind of flat but setting the pieces for Carol’s inevitable departure makes for a much more satisfying read.
 But then the issue kind of ends on this “To Infinity And Beyond” moment and my eyes roll back a little bit.